Mobile Hotspot Connected But No Internet?

 Unlike home or office WiFi that only works within the limited range of routers and WiFi repeaters, a mobile hotspot to a laptop gives you fast, workable internet wherever you may be, as long as you have a cellular connection.

 Why won’t my hotspot connect to my laptop?

 When you have a mobile hotspot connected but no internet, your work could crawl to a halt and divert valuable productivity to frustrating troubleshooting.
 Unfortunately, while many hotspots have similar functionality and feature sets, the exact workings of each hotspot are different for each device, operating system, and carrier.

 Troubleshooting a hotspot with no internet isn’t a one-size-fits-all approach, so you’ll likely have to spend some time on each device.
 That said, there are some commonalities between hotspots and carriers, and certain tricks will help you get your hotspot up and running whether you’re on Android, iOS, Windows, or MacOS.

 Restart your hotspot and computer

-- If you have a mobile hotspot connected but no internet, the first place you should check is the hotspot itself.
-Whether you have a standalone hotspot like the Verizon Jetpack, a Nighthawk LTE or a MiFi, or you’re trying to share your internet connection from your iOS or Android smartphone, start by resetting or rebooting your hotspot.
+- If you have a hotspot connected but no internet, the first place you should check is the hotspot itself.
+Whether you have a standalone hotspot like the Verizon Jetpack, or you’re trying to share your internet connection from your iOS or Android smartphone, start by resetting or rebooting your hotspot.